hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 The following startup sequence on new networks is modified from existing practices.

-1. The app will read the genesis address book and initial cryptography from disk.
+1. The app will read the genesis address book and initial cryptography from disk
-2. The app will transfer an optional state, genesis roster, and private keys to the platform.
+2. The app will generate a genesis state and genesis roster.
-3. The platform will validate that its private `tssEncryptionKey` matches its public `tssEncryptionKey` in the genesis roster.
-If there is a mismatch, a critical error will be logged and the node will shut down.
+3. The app will ensure that it does not accept user transactions.
-4. The platform will copy the genesis state and start gossiping with peers in a pre-genesis mode with the following
+4. The app will start the platform with the above and key the genesis roster with the TSS key material.
-   behavior:
-   1. User transactions will not be accepted from the app and events containing user transactions will be ignored.
-   2. A node in pre-genesis mode can only gossip with other peers in pre-genesis mode.
-   3. If a pre-genesis node encounters a peer that is post-genesis, the post-genesis node must send the address book and key material and the pre-genesis node must restart itself after successfully validating the key material.
-      - If the key material cannot be validated, the error will be logged and the node will remain in pre-genesis mode connecting to other peers.
-      - If all peers are in post-genesis and no peer can provide valid key material, the node will log a critical error and shut itself down.
-   4. Active nodes in pre-genesis mode will initiate the tss-bootstrap process by generating a random share for themselves and creating a TssMessage with shares of shares for the total number of shares needed in the genesis roster.
-   5. When a pre-genesis node has enough key-material to generate the ledger id, the node will vote `yes` to signal that it is ready to adopt the key material.
-   6. When a node detects that a threshold number of pre-genesis nodes on the network are ready to adopt the key material, the node will add the key material and ledger id to a copy of the genesis state, save the state to disk, and restart the platform.
+5. After the genesis roster is keyed, the app will adopt the ledger id and restart the platform with the key material and ledger id added to the genesis state.
-5. Once a node has restarted with the key material and ledger id, the node will start accepting user transactions and building a new hashgraph, working towards consensus on round 1.
-It will then be in post-genesis mode.
-6. If any pre-genesis nodes connects to the post-genesis node, the post-genesis node must provide the pre-genesis node a copy of the tss key-material and ledger id.
-This is the only communication supported with pre-genesis nodes.
-A post genesis node should count or rate limit the number of times it has provided the key material to a pre-genesis node to prevent an intentional or unintentional denial of service attack.
+6. User transactions are accepted after the platform restarts and becomes active.
+7. Nodes in the genesis roster that did not participate in the above bootstrapping process must perform a reconnect to receive the updated state containing the TSS key material.

 #### Startup for Existing Networks